pcuzner/fioloadgen/README.md

 - [x] implement a wait parameter in the CLI when running an fio job
 - [x] UI - define the UI structure and components
 - [x] UI - view results from db
-- [-] UI - show profiles, submit jobs (submit remaining)
+- [X] UI - show profiles, submit jobs (submit remaining)
 - [X] UI - add use chart.js to visualize the results a run
+- [ ] UI - reload the fiomgr pod with local changes (reload button on the profiles page)
-- [ ] extend the container to include other benchmarking tools
+- [ ] extend the 'fiotester' container to include other benchmarking tools
-- [ ] all the service to be separate from the cli
+- [ ] enable the fioservice to run away from the cli (remote loadgen deployments)
 - [ ] provide an fioservice container that can be run on the target infrastructure, instead of locally
+- [ ] optimize the react code base